 • Lower School average class size: 14

-• Over 75 percent of the Upper School faculty, and nearly 50 percent of the faculty school-wide, hold an advanced degree
+• 80 percent of the Upper School faculty, and nearly 55 percent of the faculty school-wide, hold an advanced degree

 • Fall play and spring musical annually

-• Three full bands and jazz ensemble, four choirs, show choir, barbershop quartet, and student-led praise band
+• Three full bands and jazz ensemble, four choirs and student-led praise band

 • Lower School choral music and visual arts programs